fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 All looks good, but there is actually a pretty serious problem with the current workflow.
 All the steps, including the deployment are run also for pull requests.
 This is surely something we do not want!

 Fortunately there is an easy for to the problem!
-We can add a [if](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) condition to the deployment step, which ensures that the step is executed only when te code is being merged or pushed to master.
+We can add a [if](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) condition to the deployment step, which ensures that the step is executed only when the code is being merged or pushed to master.

 The workflow [context](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#contexts) gives various kind of information about the code the workflow is run.